Rituel in memoriam Bruno Maderna: Instrumentation

 Each of the first seven groups also includes a percussionist, while the eighth group, which is positioned at center stage, features two percussionists.
 The percussionists, who play non-pitched instruments, help to maintain each group's tempo, as the groups are often rhythmically independent of each other.
 Though Boulez separated the groups of players as far apart on the stage as possible, David Robertson, conducting the Orchestre National de Lyon at Carnegie Hall in 2003, placed some in the auditorium's balconies.
 In 2012 Alan Gilbert led a performance in New York's Park Avenue Armory, placing the groups "high and low all over the hall".
 (It has been suggested that the use of such groups and their spacing may reflect the influence of Maderna's works, such as Quadrivium (1969); on the other hand, Arnold Whittall wrote that, in terms of musical content, Rituel "gives no... hints of reflecting aspects of Maderna's music – or personality.")

+The total instrumentation consists of 3 flutes, alto flute, 3 oboes, english horn, 3 clarinets, E♭ clarinet, bass clarinet, saxophone, 4 bassoons, 6 horns, 4 trumpets, 4 trombones, 9 percussion, 6 violins, 2 violas, and 2 cellos.